 GOOD TO KNOW: Sleeps two people in one double bed with duvet, pillows, bed linen & towels supplied.
 Basic cooking equipment is available, plus not just electricity and a charging point but an electric blanket on the bed.
 Heaven!

-COVID UPDATE: This season the wild camping meadow is closed, so yurt dwellers will have exclusive use of the outside loo, shower and fridge/freezer during their stay.
+2021 COVID UPDATE: Sadly 2021 joins the 2020 season where the wild camping meadow is closed, on the upside this means yurt dwellers will have exclusive use of the outside loo, shower and fridge/freezer during their stay.

 Cotna Eco Retreat, Goran

 The outdoorsy equivalent of The Good Life awaits at this beautiful eco farm, set in a lush South Cornwall valley.
 You can tick all the sustainable, low impact boxes but stay in total comfort here, surrounded by organic apple orchards, vegetable and fruit gardens, streams, ponds and woodland.
 You are also a walk away some great local beaches, such as Gorran Haven and Caerhays.
 Cotna’s three yurts (that sleep up to 4) contain everything you need, from comfortable beds to cooking necessities, with wood-burning stoves and solar lights.

 GOOD TO KNOW: Campers can feast on seasonal local produce grown on the farm but happily, the nearest pub is just five minutes walk, when you don’t fancy cooking.